3snowp7im/SotN-Randomizer/README.md

 ### Usage

-To randomize your disc image, just pass in the path to your vanilla  .bin file using the `--in-bin` option and an output path using the `--out-bin` option.
+To randomize your disc image, just pass in the path to your vanilla  .bin file using the `--in-bin` option and an output path using the `--out` option.
 This will use the current time as the seed:

 ```shell